augcampos/asterisk-cpp/README.md

 asterisk-cpp
 ============

-The free C++ library for Asterisk PBX integration. (asterisk-java port)
+The free C++ library for Asterisk PBX integration. (asterisk-java ported)

 Check Example on <a href="https://github.com/augcampos/asterisk-cpp/wiki/Examples">wiki</a>